-Summer is here.
-There's no doubt COVID-19 has disrupted vacation plans for many.
-As Virginia slowly reopens and we find safe ways to resume normal activities, everyone could probably use a break away from home!
-You may be thinking about a local trip right here in the commonwealth.
-Whether you travel to Virginia’s gorgeous beaches, camp along the Blue Ridge, or visit family, the last thing you want is to worry about something happening to your home while you’re away.
+The travel season is here.
+As Virginia slowly reopens and we find safe ways to resume normal activities, you may be ready for a vacation!
+The commonwealth has incredible options.
+Whether you travel to Virginia’s gorgeous beaches, camp along the Blue Ridge, or visit family you've so dearly missed this past year, the last thing you want is to worry about something happening to your home while you’re away.

 2. Bring in that spare key.

-The front door mat or flowerpot spot are the first places thieves will look when you’re away.
-A better place for a spare key for extended times away from home, and even daily emergencies, is a trusted neighbor or friend.
+Under the front door mat or that flowerpot is the first place a thief will look when you’re away.
+A better place for a spare key for extended times away from home ( even for daily emergencies) is a trusted neighbor or friend.
 A potential burglar has plenty of time to hunt around for even less obvious hiding places when you're gone on vacation.

 Smart locks are an increasingly common part of home security systems.
-Technology has developed faster than security protection against hacking.
-Make sure you're on a secure network when using the app, change your passwords regularly, and use two-factor authentication whenever possible.
+While we like the innovation of smart home technology, check into the software/application thoroughly before purchasing.
+The technology has developed faster than security protection against hacking.
+Make sure you're on a secure network or your data when using the app, change your passwords regularly, and use two-factor authentication whenever possible.
 Don’t forget we provide a home insurance discount for security devices like deadbolt locks and whole-house security systems.

 3. Watch what and when you share on social media.